 Can earphones really damage your hearing?

-Compared to giant PA stacks and studio monitors with 15 inch drivers, earphones look small and harmless.
+Compared to giant PA stacks and studio monitors with 15 inch drivers, headphones or earphones look small and harmless.
 But what matters is how much the sound makes your eardrums vibrate.
-In fact, most earphones can produce a louder sound at the eardrum than all but the largest and most powerful studio monitors, and can easily give noise exposures well above the accepted safety limits.
+In fact, most earphones can produce a louder sound at the eardrum than all but the largest and most powerful studio monitoring loudspeakers, and can easily give noise exposures well above the accepted safety limits.

 Unfortunately there are a couple of extra danger factors that make it even more necessary to take care:

 Earphones don't sound as loud as loudspeakers when the sound level at the eardrum is the same.
-To sound as loud as loudspeakers, the amount that earphone level has to be turned up is typically 6 dB (four times the sound power).
+To sound as loud as loudspeakers, the amount that earphone level has to be turned up is typically 6 dB - that's four times the power.

-(This is a proven effect.
-It may happen because even with hi-fi earphones the brain isn't totally fooled into thinking the sound is "out there" - it can work out that that the music is right next to your head and so expects it to sound loud.)
+(This may happen because the brain isn't fooled into thinking the sound is "out there" - it can work out that that the music is right next to your head and so expects it to sound loud.)

 Earphone listening is private.
 With loudspeakers, if you listen at a very high level, it will usually be obvious - eventually the neighbours will complain!
 With earphones, people can get an excessive dose of sound without themselves or anyone else realising it.